christian-konrad/chronicle-db-on-raft-thesis/src/04c_implementation_system_design_architecture.md

 What are the problems that are tried to be solved with event stores?
 There are both analytical and operational use cases.
 In the analytical use cases, real-time and historical data is combined for insight generation.
 In the operational case, events trigger new events, transactions and operations, such as in event sourcing.

-In general, we distinguish between _real-time_ and _non-real-time applications_ when it comes to stream and event processing.
+In general, we distinguish between _real-time_ and _non-real-time applications_ when it comes to stream and event processing[^koerber-offline-online-processing].
 This also introduces two seperate client consistency perspectives: the real-time client perspective and the non-real-time client perspective.
 A stream that appears consistent to a non-real-time consumer may not appear consistent to a real-time consumer.
 Commonly applied system architecture approaches provide both real-time and non-real-time processing to users and clients.
 Two popular architectures that provide this approach are the _Kappa architecture_ and the _Lambda architecture_.
 Both architectures allow for real-time and historical analytics in a single setup.
 The Lambda and Kappa architectures require that event processing reflects the latest state in both batch and real-time streaming layers (called the _speed layer_ in Lambda), hence requiring consistency.
 A merging layer allows to query the system for both historical and real-time data at the same time.
 At the heart of these architectures is an append-only data source—such as ChronicleDB, since it allows for both continous and ad-hoc queries [@marz2011lambda][^lambda-note] [@lin2017lambda].

+[^koerber-offline-online-processing]: Real-time and non-real-time stream processing are also referred to as _online_ and _offline_ stream processing.
+We refer the interested reader to the dissertation of Körber on these two types of processing [@koerber2021accelerating].

 [^lambda-note]: While we reference the blog post of Nathan Marz here which is described as the first mention of the Lambda architecture in 2011 [@marz2011lambda], what is in that post should be taken with a grain of salt, as some of the statements made here about "beating the CAP theorem" are simply wrong.
 Nevertheless, it is still worth a read, as it builds on similar ideas as "Immutability changes everything" by Pet Helland [@helland2015immutability].